 - Wrap the yarn around the turkey baster, using the following pattern.
 First, wind perpendicular until you have a good layer of wool.
 Then wind at a 45 degree, with the wraps 1/4 apart, twisting the ring sizer as you go with your left hand.

 - (This technique is similar to what you do when winding with a Nostepinne.)

-- It can be a bit tricky when you start, but with practice, you’ll get the hang of it.
+- It can be a bit tricky when you start, but you’ll get the hang of it.

 You can have a wonderfully wound center pull yarn cake in less than 15 minutes!

 Here are some other ideas for making your yarn ball winder.

 If you quickly need to get some yarn winded or tidied up, this is the perfect quick-fix solution.